 The laws of Australia provide for the following legal forms of companies:

-The most popular and widespread form is the Public Company with Limited Liability.
+The most popular and widespread form in Australia is the Public Company with Limited Liability.

 A company may use a free name (if it is not identical or unacceptable) or ACN (the expression "Australian Company Number" followed by the company's ACN).